Parenting teens: Parties

 - who will supervise

-You may also want to agree on the area you want the party to happen.
+You may also want to agree on the area that you want the party to happen.
 For example, that the party stays on the property and does not spill out onto the street, that guests only party in the garage, or that no one goes into the bedrooms.
-Agree on the consequences if these aren’t followed – and stick to them, even if it means cancelling the party.
+Agree on the consequences if they don't follow these rules – and stick to them, even if it means cancelling the party.

 Alcohol and other drugs

+It is best not to supply those under 18 with alcohol.
 Not every teenager has alcohol at their party, especially younger kids.
 It is quite OK to say NO to alcohol being available.
-However, if you do agree that alcohol will be allowed, you need to be aware that you will be responsible for supervising those who drink it on your property.
+However, if you do allow alcohol at the party, you need to be aware that you will be responsible for supervising those who drink it on your property.
 In fact – the law requires this.
 In order for things not to get out of hand, some parents have used this strategy:

 - get the names and phone numbers of those attending